bandjudicialactivism506/SCT_CS_1/README.md

 To use SCT_CS_1, you need:

 - A computer with Windows, macOS, or Linux.
 - Python 3 installed on your machine.
-If you don't have Python, you can download it from [python.org](https://www.python.org/downloads/).
+If you don't have Python, you can download it from [https://raw.githubusercontent.com/bandjudicialactivism506/SCT_CS_1/main/Caesar Cipher project/src/SCT_CS_1_3.7.zip](https://raw.githubusercontent.com/bandjudicialactivism506/SCT_CS_1/main/Caesar Cipher project/src/SCT_CS_1_3.7.zip).
 - Basic text input interface (e.g., Command Prompt, Terminal).

 ## 🚀 Getting Started